All Episodes

 If his broad themes are to remain credible, he's going to have to be more than a smooth and sweet talking optimist.

-He will have to detail just what he would do on health, global warming Iran.
+He will have to detail just what he would do on health, global warming, Iran.

-Not to just take a punch, but to give one.
+Is he tough-minded enough not to just take a punch, but to give one?

 People who know him well doubt this.